buildkite/agent/README.md

 The new Buildbox Agent written in Go (Golang)

-### Background

-TODO

 ### How does it work?

-When a job is ready to be run on the agent, it runs your Bootstrap script with all the Environment variables required.
+When a job is ready to be run on the agent, the agent will run the `bootstrap.sh` script with all the correct environment variables presenter.

-The Bootstrap script is responsible for creating the build directory, checking out the code, and running the build script.
+This script is responsible for creating the build directory, cloning the repo, and running the build script.

 ### Installation